peteroupc/html3dutil/doc/MathUtil.md

 ### (static) MathUtil.boxDimensions(box)

 Finds the dimensions of a 3D bounding box.
-This is done by subtracting the first three values of the given array with its last three values.
+This is done by subtracting the first three values of the specified array with its last three values.

 #### Parameters